meagon/saltpad/docs/installation/index.md

 # Saltpad production installation

-Please follow this documentation step by step to finalize the saltpad + salt-api installation and configuration.
+Please follow this documentation step-by-step to finalize the saltpad + salt-api installation and configuration.

 You have several solutions to install saltpad, but before installing saltpad, you need to install and configure salt-api.